What causes fear of flying?

 The “phobic” personality

-Psychologists have identified what they call a phobic personality type – people more prone to specific, irrational fears.
-Traits may include:
+Psychologists have identified what they call a phobic personality type .
+These people are more prone to specific, irrational fears.
+Traits they share can include:

 People with generalised anxiety disorder (GAD), panic disorder, agoraphobia or obsessive-compulsive traits may be more vulnerable to developing flying phobia.

-We’re not providing a clinical diagnosis here, but helping you to understand more about who you are.
+We’re not providing a clinical diagnosis here, but helping you to understand more about what may have caused your fear of flying.
+If you’d like to explore this in further detail, you might want to work with a professional therapist.

-It’s not just turbulence that triggers aviophobia.
 For some, the fear of flying is a manifestation of unresolved trauma.
 This can be caused by previous experiences of feeling trapped, helpless, or in danger.
+Flying can mirror that powerlessness, causing those feelings to resurface.

 In some cases, even early childhood experiences, like being separated from parents on flights, can leave a lasting imprint.